hinell/schegma/README.md

   }
 ```

-Now creating our user validator and validate it:
+Then we create our user validator and validating its model getting error:
 ```typescript
   let validator = new Stigma(userSchema)
   let error     = validator.validateOf(user) // => Invalid email!
 ```
-To see whole example follow [here](/example.ts)
+Find more by following this full example [here](/example.ts)

 ## GETTING STARTED
 [gt]: #getting-started 'Getting started guide'